css-raku/CSS-Grammar-raku/README.md

         is CSS::Grammar::CSS3::Module::Fonts::Actions
         is CSS::Grammar::Actions {};

-This gives you a customised grammar and parser that understands just the core CSS3 language, plus Colors and Fonts.
-Other CSS elements will be ignored.
+This gives you a customised grammar and parser that understands the core CSS3 language, plus Fonts.
+Any references, to other CSS extensions will be ignored.

     my $actions = My_Custom_CSS3_Actions.new;
     my $parse = My_Custom_CSS3_Grammar.parse( $css_input, :actions($actions) );

-For working examples, see t/parse-css3-module-colors.t, t/parse-css3-module-fonts.t.
+For a working example, see t/parse-css3-module-fonts.t.